passworks/help-docs/_posts/2016-06-02-introduction-android-pay.md

 {{ toc }}

-Android Pay (formerly called Google Wallet) is a platform Google released for integrating payments using Android devices.
-It has been released in 2015 in US, at the beginning of 2016 in the UK and scheduled for releasing in Australia at the end of the year.
+Android Pay (formerly called Google Wallet) is a platform that Google released to integrate payments using Android devices.
+It has been released in 2015 in US, at the beginning of 2016 in the UK and scheduled for releasing in Australia at the end of 2016.

-For those who already use mobile wallet solutions based on the Apple Wallet (Passbook) there are some key differences that should be pointed out before start using the Android Pay.
+For those who already use mobile wallet solutions based on the Apple Wallet (Passbook) there are some key differences that should be pointed out before start using the Android Pay:

-The first is that some passes (or cards), was named after its concept (loyalty, coupon, etc) and applied some constraints (eg: the balance in a Gift Card).
-Another main difference is that Google manage the passes lifecycle, it means that instead of downloading a file (and then downloading it again after updates) as it's done by Apple, Android Pay holds the information on their server and make it available for your *Google Account* for all your devices.
+ * The first is that some passes (or cards) were named after its concept (loyalty, coupon, etc) and applied some constraints (eg: the balance in a Gift Card).
+ * Another main difference is that Google manage the passes lifecycle, it means that instead of downloading a file (and then downloading it again after updates) as it's done by Apple, Android Pay holds the information on their server and make it available for your *Google Account* for all your devices.

 The platform consists in two basic features, `Payments` and `Passes`, the first one allows you to use your device (with NFC technology enabled) for making payments by registering